Charles Reynolds (cleric)

-During the Kildare Rebellion of 1534–5 against King Henry, Reynolds was dispatched as envoy to Rome to seek support from the Pope.
-In May 1535 he secured a papal promise to excommunicate King Henry of England.
+During the Kildare Rebellion of 1534–1535 against King Henry, Reynolds was dispatched as envoy to Rome to seek support from Pope Paul III.
+In May 1535 he secured a papal promise to excommunicate King Henry.

 Reynolds died of an "incurable fever" and was buried in Archbasilica of St. John Lateran on 15 July 1535.
-The inscription on his grave slab in Rome gives accurate dates for his birth in Ireland, death in Rome, provides a family setting, and reveals the pope intended to consecrate him bishop.
+The inscription on his grave slab in Rome gives accurate dates for his birth in Ireland, death in Rome, provides a family setting, and reveals the pope intended to consecrate him as a bishop.

-Reynolds was posthumously attainted of high treason in 1536.
+Reynolds was posthumously attained for high treason in the Attainder of the Earl of Kildare Act 1536 and is sometimes included as one of the Irish Catholic Martyrs.